tkohli/100-days-of-code/README.md

 ## Day 36 - 02/03/2021 Tuesday - Day 49 - 15/03/2021 Monday
 I went on some trips but still coded something or other so I am actually counting these days they are missing some of commits hope to maintain the streak.
 ## Day 50 - 16/03/2021 Tuesday
-Today I will be doing Algoexpert questions and learn opencv in python
+Today I will be doing Algoexpert questions and learn opencv in python.